Energy price cap

 Ofgem’s energy price cap limits what you pay for gas or electricity on a variable-rate tariff.
 Find out how it works - and how it affects your prices.

-Ofgem announced that the new price cap will be £1,717 for a typical household¹ from 1 October till 31 December 2024.
-This is an increase of £112.
+Ofgem have announced that the new price cap will be £1,738 for a typical household¹ from 1 January till 31 March 2025.
+This is an increase of £21.

 All about the price cap: the cap is set by Ofgem, the energy regulator.
 It affects the way energy suppliers can price their energy tariffs.
 The cap puts a limit on how much customers on variable tariffs pay for each unit of gas and electricity.
 It also sets a maximum standing charge – this is used to cover the cost of things like maintenance of pipes and meters.